← Back to SansadSaar

 Where do credits live?

-Help modal Credits tab showing Built on top of ParliamentWatch, open-source pieces (Transformers.js, Gemma 4 ONNX, pypdf, GitHub Pages), built by Chirag Patnaik, source links
+Help modal Credits tab showing Built on top of ParliamentWatch, Gazettes corpus inspired by egazette, open-source pieces, built by Chirag Patnaik, source links

 Help → Credits tab.
 Open from the ? button in the header.

-Built on top of ParliamentWatch by Pranay Kotasthane — the scraper, committee config, and original idea are his.
-SansadLocal repackages it with on-device AI.
+Built on top of ParliamentWatch by Pranay Kotasthane — the original DRSC scraper, committee config, and core idea are his.
+The Gazettes corpus shape is inspired by egazette by Sushant Sinha (independently implemented; no code copied).
+SansadSaar repackages all of this with on-device AI and the additional corpora.
 Full credit list in the Help → Credits tab.